 Jim: And these are such good things to think about as you’re parenting your children, so that they end up ready to launch.

 Jim: How do they leave the home with patience, with kindness, with a responsibility and knowing what it means.
 Your book really covers all of it and I’m so grateful to you.
 We’re gonna start and probably as long as your kids are in the home, no matter what their ages, you can apply these principles to your teenagers, as well as your 3-, 4- or 5-year-olds, right?

-Jim: And Courtney DeFeo, her book again, In This House, We Will Giggle.
-I love that by the way.
-Thanks for bein' with us.
+Jim: And Courtney DeFeo, her book again,.
+I love that, by the way.
+Thanks for bein’ with us.